Undertale: Reception

-Reviewers praised the game's writing and narrative, with IGN's Plagge calling it "excellent".
+Reviewers praised the game's writing and narrative, which IGN's Plagge labeled it as "strong" and "consistently funny" and noted how it "[built] on" Undertale's themes of humanity and morality.
 The Escapist's Croshaw considered Undertale the best-written game of 2015, writing that it "is on the one hand hilarious... and is also, by the end, rather heartfelt".
 Destructoid's Ben Davis praised the game's characters and use of comedy, and compared its tone, characters, and storytelling to Cave Story (2004).
 PC Gamer's Richard Cobbett provided similar comments, writing that "even its weaker moments... just about work".
-Undertale's absurd humor attracted praise; Game Rant found the Annoying Dog's frequent interruptions a standout, and Kill Screen considered absurdity a signature quality of Fox's humor.
+Undertale's absurd humor attracted praise; Kill Screen considered absurdity a signature quality of Fox's humor.

 The game's visuals received mixed reactions.
 Giant Bomb's Walker called it "simple, but communicative".
 IGN's Plagge wrote that the game "isn't always pretty" and "often ugly", but felt that the music and animations compensate.
 The Escapist's Croshaw remarked that "it wobbles between basic and functional to just plain bad".
 Other reviewers liked the graphics: Daniel Tack of Game Informer felt that the visuals appropriately match the characters and settings, while Richard Cobbett of PC Gamer commended the ability of the visuals to convey emotion.

-Cultural impact
+Sales

+By the end of 2015, according to a preliminary report by Steam Spy, Undertale was one of the best-selling games on Steam, with 530,343 copies sold.
+By early February 2016, the game surpassed one million sales, and by July 2018, the game had an estimated total of three and a half million players on Steam.
+Japanese digital PlayStation 4 and PlayStation Vita sales surpassed 100,000 copies sold by February 2018.
+By March 2019, Undertale was one of the ten best-selling indie games on the Switch.
+As of August 29, 2024, Steam Spy estimates that Undertale has sold between 5 and 10 million copies on Steam.